frntc/SIDKick-pico/README.md

 #### SKpico2350*

-Nothing to do :-) For the SKpico2350DAC you can tap the line-out signal at the 3 pins at the top-left corner.
+Nothing to do :-) For the SKpico2350DAC you can tap the line-out signal at the 3 pins at the top-left corner (from top to bottom: right-ground-left).

 #### Interface board without DAC